chef/automate/dev-docs/maintenance.md

 There are two main aspects to this:

-- Proactive: keeping up with third-party library releases
+- Proactive: keeping up with third-party library releases -- covered in this document.
-- Reactive: addressing issues that come up due to system changes (which may include third-party libraries as well as changes in environments and so forth).
+- Reactive: addressing system or pipeline issues that come up due to system changes, library changes, environment changes, etc. -- this is covered in the separate  HOW_THE_PIPELINE_WORKS.md document.

 ## Third-party Dependency Update Monitoring

 Proactively one should monitor releases of third-party libraries and re-sync our code base with them as soon as scheduling allows.
-Automate uses two main languages, Go and TypeScript, each having their own complex ecosystem.
+Automate uses two main languages, Go (back-end) and TypeScript (front-end), each having their own complex ecosystem.

-### Backend Updates
+### Back-end Updates

 There is no central place to check on all dependencies.
-The following, though, lists some of the key Golang dependencies.
+The following, though, lists some of the key Golang dependencies--this is NOT a complete list by any mean.
 One can set up a "watch" on each of these repositories to be automatically notified of new releases that can then be scheduled as technical debt items to be done in a timely fashion.

 - https://github.com/golang/go/releases
 - https://github.com/grpc/grpc-go/releases